rimutaka/posts/cloudfront-analytics/readme.md

 CloudFront metrics are a poor replacement choice for Google Analytics.
 It was a mistake to omit the client-side tracker and I will be adding GA to my [Feedback Farm](https://feedback.farm) experiment shortly.

-I would still recommend enabling CloudFront metrics alongside a JS tracker, of which there is now [quite a choice](https://github.com/onurakpolat/awesome-analytics).
+Saying that, I would still recommend enabling CloudFront metrics alongside a JS tracker, of which there is now [quite a choice](https://github.com/onurakpolat/awesome-analytics).